oauthstuff/draft-oauth-par/main.md

 The AS MAY allow confidential clients to establish per-authorization request redirect URIs with every pushed authorization request.
 This is possible since, in contrast to [@!RFC6749], this specification gives the AS the ability to authenticate and authorize clients before the actual authorization request is performed.

-This feature gives clients more flexibility in bulding redirect URIs and, if the client IDs and credentials are managed by some authority (CA or other type), the client registration could practically be skipped.
+This feature gives clients more flexibility in bulding redirect URIs and, if the client IDs and credentials are managed by some authority (CA or other type), the explicite client registration with the particular AS (manually or via dynamic client registration [@!RFC7591] could practically be skipped.
 This makes this mechanism especially useful for clients interacting with a federation of ASs (or OpenID Connect OPs), for example in Open Banking, where the certificate provided as part of a federated PKI.